hydroflux/abstractor-ws/README.md

 ### Leopard To Do

-- [ ] Create a next_result function in record to handle processing the "next result"
+- [ ] Update multiple_documents comment to include actual document numbers and / or book & page numbers

 ### Eagle To Do